 The following are resources available to students and faculty:

-- Tutoring: The Tutoring Center will provide tutoring in English, math and science.
+- Tutoring: The Tutoring Center provides tutoring in English, math and science.
 Tutoring services are available through email, virtually through Microsoft Teams, and in person.
-Students can walk in for in person tutoring or schedule an in person tutoring session at https://cv.libguides.com/tutoring/home.
+Students may walk in for in-person tutoring or schedule an in-person tutoring session at https://cv.libguides.com/tutoring/home.
 The virtual tutoring sessions are available at https://cv.libguides.com/tutoring/home.
-For tutoring through email, use the following email addresses:
+For tutoring through email, contact:

-Students must use their student email when scheduling tutoring sessions or email tutoring.
-Additionally, Tutor.com is available in all Blackboard classes 24 hours, seven days a week, for tutoring sessions outside the Tutoring Centers’ operational hours.
+Students must use their student email when scheduling tutoring sessions or to email the tutoring center.
+Additionally, Tutor.com is available in all Blackboard classes 24 hours, seven days a week, for tutoring sessions outside the Tutoring Center’s operational hours.

 - Tech Support: The CVCC Pirate IT Crew will provide virtual IT assistance for students through email at firstname.lastname@example.org.
 Students may also visit the Pirate IT Crew office located in the IPAC, Room 205.